social-proof-examples-to-try-in-your-digital-marketing_o

 Adding social proof to your WordPress site is a great way to boost conversions, build a bigger following, and increase sales in your eCommerce shop.

-So in this post, we’ll show you some awesome examples of social proof to give you the inspiration you need to increase conversions.
+So, in this post, we’ll show you some awesome examples of social proof to give you the inspiration you need to increase conversions.

-Social Proof Examples to Try
+Social Proof Examples to Build Trust

 Asking yourself what is an example of social proof?
 There are several different types of social proof, and we’ve covered them in the list below.